DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 # Installation Prequisites:

-SmartThings Classic is required for all original installations.
-You can then use the new SmartThings.
+A SmartThings Hub, IDE Account and SmartThings Classic are required for all original installations.
+After installation, you may (if desired) transition to the new SmartThings phone app.

 a.
 Kasa Account.
-(1) Kasa Account, (2) TP-Link devices in remote mode
+(1) Kasa Account, (2) TP-Link devices in remote mode.

 b.
 Node Applet.
-(1) Node.js Bridge, (2) Static IP address for Bridge (recommended for all devices)
+(1) Node.js Bridge, (2) Static IP address for Bridge (recommended for all devices).

 c.
 Manual Node Installation.
 (1)  Node.js Bridge, (2) Static IP addresses for the bridge and all devices.